Star Trek (2009 film): Home media

 The film was released on DVD and Blu-ray on November 17, 2009, in North America, November 16 in the United Kingdom and October 26 in Australia and New Zealand.
 In Sweden and Germany, it was released on November 4.
 First week sales stood at 5.7 million DVDs along with 1.1 million Blu-ray Discs, giving Paramount Pictures their third chart topping release in five weeks following Transformers: Revenge of the Fallen and G.I.
 Joe: The Rise of Cobra.
+On June 14, 2016, the film and its sequel were released on 4K Ultra HD Blu-ray.
+These together were Paramount's first ever 4K Blu-ray releases.

 Reception

 Box office

 Official screenings in the United States started at 7 pm on May 7, 2009, grossing $4 million on its opening day.
-By the end of the weekend, Star Trek had opened with $79,204,300, as well as $35,500,000 from other countries.
+By the end of the weekend, Star Trek had opened with $79.2 million, as well as $35.5 million from other countries.
 Adjusted and unadjusted for inflation, it beat Star Trek: First Contact for the largest American opening for a Star Trek film.
 The film made US$8.5 million from its IMAX screenings, breaking The Dark Knights $6.3 million IMAX opening record.
 The film is the highest-grossing in the United States and Canada from the entire Star Trek film franchise, eclipsing The Voyage Home and Star Trek: The Motion Picture.
 Its opening weekend numbers alone outgross the entire individual runs of The Undiscovered Country, The Final Frontier, Insurrection and Nemesis.
-Star Trek ended its United States theatrical run on October 1, 2009, with a box office total of $257,730,019, which places it as the seventh highest-grossing film for 2009 behind The Hangover.
-The film grossed $127,764,536 in international markets, for a total worldwide gross of $385,494,555.
+Star Trek ended its United States theatrical run on October 1, 2009, with a box office total of $257.7 million, which places it as the seventh highest-grossing film for 2009 behind The Hangover.
+The film grossed $127.8 million in international markets, for a total worldwide gross of $385.5 million.
 While foreign grosses represent only 31% of the total box office receipts, executives of Paramount were happy with the international sales, as Star Trek historically was a movie franchise that never has been a big draw overseas.